ISIS and the Spectacle of Terrorism

 Henry Giroux on Disposable Life

-By Henry Giroux, PIP Director
+By Henry A. Giroux, Public Intellectuals Project Director

 Be sure to take a moment to listen to the important words of Dr. Deepa Kumar, Associate Professor at Rutgers University and Dr. Arun Kundnani, Adjunct Professor at NYU, two speakers on a panel titled “Race, Surveillance, and Empire: A … Continue reading